zimmski/tavor/doc/complete-example.md

 The default fuzzing strategy `random` can create all possible permutations of a format but since it is random, it will need enough time to do so.
 Lots of duplicated results will be generated, since even random events often lead to the same results.
 To work around this problem the `AllPermutations` strategy can be used which, as its name states, generates all possible permutations of a graph.
 This strategy should be used wisely since even small graphs can have [an enormous amount of permutations](https://en.wikipedia.org/wiki/Combinatorial_explosion).
 We can say that there are theoretically an infinite amount of permutations, since the example graph has a loop.
 To work around this additional problem, the `--max-repeat` argument will be used with a suitable value.
 It enforces a maximum of loop traversals and repetitions.

-**Please note:** There is no easy way to ensure that the `--max-repeat` value is correct.
+> **Note:** There is no easy way to ensure that the `--max-repeat` value is correct.
 A high value can lead to many repetitive permutations which will often not improve the testing process.
 A small value can lead to a bad coverage which means that some code branches would not be taken.
 Future versions of Tavor will aid this process by implementing better fuzzing strategies as well as additional metrics like token and edge coverage.

 Since the given state machine is pretty easy to understand we can imply that a loop should be generated at least twice to include the repetition part of each loop.
 Putting this together we arrive at the following Tavor binary arguments.